zinagithub/facebook_odin/README.md

 * Posts:
  1. index - displays posts from current user and current user's friends
  1. post always displays it's content, author likes and comments
-* notifications page for friend requests
-* Posts Controllers : Authentificated user needs to share content, we will use scafolding to generate the basic CRUD for post.
-* Comments controller : same thing of posts controllers
+* Friend requests:
+ 1. notification page with all requests user has pending